 It’s more tiring than a normal meeting, as you’re concentrating more for non-verbal signs, putting up with irrelevant chatter (“can your hear me” at a volume so high it makes your PC shake) and stupid background noises from unmuted attendees.
 Click for the scientific proof that zoom fatigue really exists.

 How to thrive in virtual team meetings, as an introvert

 - Preparation: As an introvert you probably already prepare for meetings.
 Add to that by ensuring you are expert in the system you’re using, with decent headphones and microphone.
-Try not to rely on the inbuilt speakers and mic as there’s often a short delay as they switch from listen to transmit, making it harder for you to interject.
+Try not to rely on the inbuilt speakers and mic, there’s often a short delay as they switch from listen to transmit, making it harder for you to interject.
 Be even more clear on the agenda than normal.
 Write your points down before the meeting, then rewrite them more succinctly, they’ll be easier to put across that way.

 - Help your manager prepare: Help your manager get the meeting pack ready a week early, then you know the agenda was sent out in time for you to prepare.

-- Offering to help run the meeting: Can you help your manager by running the meeting for her (see notes on facilitating)?
+- Offer to help run the meeting: Can you help your manager by running the meeting for her (see notes on facilitating)?
 Then you get heard without having to fight your way into the conversation.
 Could you run the meeting from a technical perspective, muting/ unmuting and doing the slides?